 6.3 ENZO shall have the right to determine if it desires to have applications for patent filed in the USA or in various countries foreign to the United States.
-If ENZO does not desire to have applications for patent filed in the USA or in certain countries foreign to the United States or if ENZO desires to terminate prosecution maintenance of any PATENT or any patent or application for patent covering SUPPLEMENTAL INFORMATION, FOUNDATION shall have the right to prosecute or maintain such patent or application for patent and shall be responsible for all costs and expenses associated with the prosecution or maintenance of such patent or application for patent and such patent or application for patent and such patent or Application for patent and such patent or application for patent shall no longer be considered to be within the scope of PATENTS.
+If ENZO does not desire to have applications for patent filed in the USA or in certain countries foreign to the United States or if ENZO desires to terminate prosecution maintenance of any PATENT or any patent or application for patent covering SUPPLEMENTAL INFORMATION, FOUNDATION shall have the right to prosecute or maintain such patent or application for patent and shall be responsible for all costs and expenses associated with the prosecution or maintenance of such patent or application for patent and such patent or Application for patent shall no longer be considered to be within the scope of PATENTS.